Revised: 01/27/2026

 To add questions to the form, you can drag and drop or click the question from the side navigation bar.

-• Drag and drop will allow you to place the question where you want in the phase.
+- Drag-and-drop lets you place the question wherever you want in the phase.

-• Clicking the question will add it to the bottom of the page, and you can drag it to a different place using the arrow pointer to drag and drop.
+- Clicking the question will add it to the bottom of the page, and you can drag it to a different place using the arrow pointer.

 After you add the question to the form, you will set General Properties for each question from the left side panel:

-Question name is internal-facing information.
-This is used for you to identify the question and becomes particularly important when developing any logic in the phase.
+- Question name: is internal-facing information.
+This is used to identify the question and becomes particularly important when developing any logic in this phase.
+This will default to the pre-mapped field's field name if applicable.

-Question title is external-facing information.
-It is the way this question will be worded in the GOapply UI for the GOapply user.
+- Question title: is external-facing information.
+This is how the question will be worded in the GOapply UI for the GOapply user.
+This defaults to the pre-mapped field name if applicable, but can be changed if desired.

-Question Description: appears under Title on application, gives applicants more information on how to answer the question.
+- Question Description: appears under the Title on the application, giving applicants more information on how to answer the question.

-Read-only: if on, applicants will be able to see the question, but not fill in an answer.
+- Read-only: if enabled, applicants will be able to see the question but not enter an answer.

 For unmapped questions, you will need to choose what type of question you want to insert.
 Here is a breakdown of the different question types: